It Started in Paradise: Plot

-Over the course of the next decade Martha, with the help of Alison (Pavlow), a talented girl she took on straight out of school, restores the house to its pre-eminent position in the London fashion world.
+Over the course of the next decade Martha, with the help of Alison, a talented girl she took on straight out of school, restores the house to its pre-eminent position in the London fashion world.
 She becomes so driven that she starts not to care whom she treads on in her quest to be the best in the business.
 Over the years while her professional career goes from strength to strength, she neglects friends, treats associates badly and makes business enemies.